arget13/DDexec/README.md

 Well, there are a couple of TODOs.
 Besides this, you may have noticed that I do not know much about shell scripting (I am more of a C programmer) and I am sure I must have won a decade worth of ["useless use of an echo"](https://porkmail.org/era/unix/award.html) awards and the rest of variants just with a fraction of this project.

 - Improve code style and performance.
-- Port to another architecture.
 - Port to other shells.
-- Reduce the amount of dependencies needed, or even detect dynamically if the system has alternatives for a missing one.
 - Allow run the program with a non-empty environment.
-- Take into account that this can be easily adapted to every program that allows seeking through a file.

-You may find useful the project's [wiki](https://github.com/arget13/DDexec/wiki) (which I am still writing).

 Anyway, **all contribution is welcome**.
 Feel free to fork and PR.

 ## Credit
 Recently I have come to know that [Sektor7](https://www.sektor7.net) had already [published](https://blog.sektor7.net/#!res/2018/pure-in-memory-linux.md) this almost-exact same technique on their blog a few years ago.

-Despite this, this technique has been thought and developed by me independently in its entirety.
-I have also gone much further creating an easy to use implementation and avoiding the `memfd_create() + execve()` technique (which is very noisy).
-Also, an error committed in their version is to rely on a GOT overwrite, when most of the current compilations of dd are **full RelRO**.
-Anyway, I hope I will be able to spread the use of this technique much further.

-I would like to thank [David Buchanan](https://github.com/DavidBuchanan314) because [this tweet](https://twitter.com/David3141593/status/1386661837073174532) made me realize how stupid I was for not noticing that `mem` allowed to write to non-writable pages, hence making the ROP unnecessary.
-This also has the effect of making a lot more easier to port to another architectures.
+Despite this, I thought this technique independently in, now almost, its entirety.
+Probably the smarter piece of this technique is the use of the inherited file descriptor, idea provided by [David Buchanan](https://github.com/DavidBuchanan314) (inspired, I think, by Sektor7's blog) almost a year before I even started thinking about this topic.
+This alone not only makes the technique much simpler and neat, it also makes it far deadlier by eliminating the need to disable ASLR.
+His [tweet](https://twitter.com/David3141593/status/1386661837073174532) also made me realize how *stupid* I was for not noticing that `mem` allowed to write to non-writable pages, hence making the ROP unnecessary...
+This ultimately also has the desired effect of making this significantly easier to port to other ISAs.

+Either way, I hope I will be able to spread this technique much further, which is what matters.

 I would like to thank [Carlos Polop](https://github.com/carlospolop), a great pentester and better friend, for making me think about this subject, and for his helpful feedback and interest, oh and the name of the project.
 I am sure that if you are reading this you have already used his awesome tool [PEASS](https://github.com/carlospolop/PEASS-ng) and found helpful some article in his book [HackTricks](https://book.hacktricks.xyz).
-Also thank him for helping me with the talk at the [RootedCon 2022](https://rootedcon.com).
+I also thank him for helping me with the talk at the [RootedCon 2022](https://rootedcon.com).

 ## Now what?
 This technique can be prevented in several ways.
 - Not installing `dd` (maybe even go distroless?).
 - Placing `dd` where only root can run it.
 - Using a kernel compiled without support for the `mem` file.
-- Not installing `setarch/linux64` or making anything that prevents the disabling of ASLR (like Docker does, even though their intentions were different).
-- Check if `dd` calls `mprotect()` with `PROT_EXEC` or `memfd_create()`.

 ## Questions?
 Death threats?
 Feel free to send me an email to [arget@protonmail.ch](mailto:arget@protonmail.ch).